Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 The warmth of his lips pressed briefly, and surely only politely, against her cheek, stayed with her for the night, and she slept feeling safe and secure within its memory.

-She was sure he did it with all the lady teachers, as a gesture of friendship, purely platonic, but damn her if she hadn't felt something within her leap, and her heart flutter like a startled bird, her stomach drop and twist.
+She was sure he did it with all the female teachers, as a gesture of friendship, purely platonic, but damn her if she hadn't felt something within her leap, and her heart flutter like a startled bird, her stomach drop and twist.
 Damn her…

 The next morning, Minerva awoke feeling more refreshed than she had for days now, despite having only had a half dozen hours of sleep, the memory of her unusual encounter with the Headmaster last night still in her memory.

-She dressed with attention to detail, trying her best to look smart, a buzzard feather in her witch's hat, her newest broach fastening her only tailor cut navy cloak, before heading down to breakfast in the Great Hall.
+She dressed with attention to detail, trying her best to look smart, and a buzzard feather in her witch's hat, her newest broach fastening her only tailor cut navy cloak, before heading down to breakfast in the Great Hall.

 She swept demurely in, trying for a stern look by thinning her lips and creasing her brow, but found herself spontaneously smiling at students, ones who had already caught her attention in Transfiguration for their aptitude or keenness.
 To her own surprise she was greeted many times, with a shy smile or a bold good morning from the students, and an acknowledging nod from a fellow professor.